-Outcomes will be described for each time period using summary statistics.
-In particular, counts and percentages will be used for binary variables and reported with one decimal place; mean and standard deviation (SD) or median (IQR) for continuous variables depending on their
+Outcomes will be described by arm using summary statistics.
+In particular, counts and percentages will be used for binary variables and reported with one decimal place; mean and standard deviation (SD) or median (IQR) for continuous variables depending on their distribution.
+Mean and median will be displayed with one decimal place and SD and IQR will be presented with two decimal places.